-Pope Saint John I, and Another Pope's Birthday « Catholic Insight
+Pope Saint John I, and JP II’s Birthday « Catholic Insight

 So upon the Pope’s return, Theodoric accused him of conspiring with the emperor, and in a fury had him thrown into a dank prison in the capital of Ravenna, where he, already old and frail, died on this day in 526 of neglect and ill-treatment, hailed as a martyr for the truth.

-We also celebrate today what would have been Pope Saint John Paul II’s 101st birthday, which would be old even for the oldest of Popes.
-Benedict, the XVI, who holds the controversial title of Pope Emeritus – the first Pope ever to do so, but, then there have only been five or so that have retired from the Chair – well, he turned 94 on April 16th.
-But the oldest actual reigning Pontiff was Leo XIII, who held the Chair until he went to see Saint Peter at the venerable age of 93, making him the oldest Pope in history.
-I am sure John Paul his birthday in fine style is celebrating in fine style in heaven, even if in Poland, and other European cultures, they do not celebrate their birthdays so much as the days of their patron saints, which for Karol Wojtyla was November 4th, has namesake, Saint Charles Borromeo.
+We also celebrate today what would have been Pope Saint John Paul II’s birthday.
+JP II had 84 of them.
+Benedict, the XVI, who holds the controversial title of Pope Emeritus – the first Pope ever to do so, but, then there have only been five or so that have retired from the Chair – made it to 95, but was ten years younger when he retired.
+The oldest actual reigning Pontiff was Leo XIII, who held the Chair until he went to see Saint Peter at the venerable age of 93, making him the oldest Pope in history.
+I am sure John Paul is celebrating his birthday in fine style in heaven, even if in Poland, and other European cultures, they do not celebrate their birthdays so much as the days of their patron saints, which for Karol Wojtyla was November 4th, has namesake, Saint Charles Borromeo.

 But I am sure that both Charles the Cardinal and John the Pope were in some ways guiding the life of the young Karol, knowing he was destined to take on the mantle of the papacy, and travel, pray and suffer, more than his eponymous predecessor, for the Church universal.
 John Paul II’s would-be assassin was from Turkey, where is found Constantinople, now named Istanbul.

 It is only in the breadth of eternity that we can truly discern the events not only of this world, but in each of our individual lives.
-What in the rather limited scale of secularity appears as ‘failure’ may in fact be our greatest success, which is why we honour martyrs like Pope John.
+What in the rather limited scale of secularity appears as ‘failure’ may in fact be our greatest success, which is why we honour martyrs such as Pope John.
 Like John Paul II 1500 years after him, his ending seems tragic, but their equanimity in persecution, misunderstanding, even apparent futility, sickness and death, is their greatest triumph.

 We all must witness to that same truth in our own way, as God so wills.

 I had a dream once that I was climbing – or more like hiking – a mountain with the Pope who shares my name (and I had it first, I might add).
-Perhaps someday, in the new heavens and earth, that dream may come true, when we’re all at the perfect, vigorous age, if there is such a thing as ‘age’ in heaven, that dream may come true.
+Perhaps someday, in the new heavens and earth, that dream may come true, when we’re all at the perfect, vigorous age, if there is such a thing as ‘age’ in heaven.
 After all, there must be mountains galore to explore in that new heaven and earth to which we all look forward.

 Be not afraid, for I am with you…to the end.